BrianSemiglia/BSVimeoOAuthorization/README.md

 A Vimeo OAuth Objective-C adapter.
 I'm still in the process to organizing things but feel free to have a look.

 Usage:
-  1. Add your Vimeo App 'Callback URL' scheme to your iOS app URL types (https://dev.twitter.com/docs/cards/ios/url-scheme-configuration).
+1.First, you'll need to add your Vimeo App 'Callback URL' scheme to your iOS app URL types (https://dev.twitter.com/docs/cards/ios/url-scheme-configuration).
-  2. Instantiate a BSVimeoAuthorizationController and provide a delegate.
-  3. Request a AuthorizationURL from the BSVimeoAuthorizationController via -requestUserAuthorizationURLWithCompletionHandler.
-  4. Provide your BSVimeoDeveloperCredentials when the BSVimeoAuthorization requests so.
-  5. Present a web view with that URL loaded.
-  6. Override application:openURL:sourceApplication:annotation of your appDelegate and post a notification with the name "didRecieveUserAuthorizationWithURL" and pass the URL into the 'object' parameter.
-  7. Use the BSVimeoAccessCredentials that BSVimeoAuthorizationController provides via -vimeoAuthorizationController:didBecomeAuthorizedWithCredentials to make API calls.

-Example:

-Present authorization web view.
+2.Present authorization web view.

     BSVimeoAuthorizationController *vimeoAuthorizationController = [[BSVimeoAuthorizationController alloc] init];
     [self.vimeoAuthorizationController requestUserAuthorizationURLWithCompletionHandler:^(NSURL *URL) {